 I’ve learned over the years no matter what is thrown at me, I’m a survivor and I can adapt to different situations.
 Traveling long-term on a tight budget has taught me to appreciate the good things and not to get hung up on the bad.
-Without the things I’ve experienced and learnt I wouldn’t be here writing this for you guys.
+Without the things, I’ve experienced and learned I wouldn’t have gone from being a novice solo backpacker to the experienced budget traveler I am today nor would I be here writing this for you guys.

 Did you find this Novice solo Backpacker post helpful?
 Let me know in the comments below if there is anything else you would like to know about solo or budget backpacking

 Would you like further posts like ‘Novice solo backpacker’, or other in-depth solo/ budget travel advice and weekly blog posts?
 Why don’t you come and join Forever Roaming the World’s ever-growing community, we would love to have you.

 In joining Forever Roaming the World – you will not only gain access to posts like Novice solo backpacker but also subscriber exclusives, access to budget travel resources and a FREE budget travel planning aid.
 All you have to do is drop your email into the form below.